Operation Tabarin: 1st year – Antarctic summer 1943/44 and winter 1944

 The two ships left Port Stanley on 29 January.
-In addition to the expedition, the Fitzroy carried Tim Hooley, his wife and 14-year old daughter.
-Hooley was taking up a two year post as wireless operator for the Government station on South Georgia and the family were only landed there once the priority objectives of establishing two Tabarin bases was achieved.
+In addition to the expedition, the Fitzroy carried Tim Hooley, his wife and 14-year-old daughter.
+Hooley was taking up a two-year post as wireless operator for the Government station on South Georgia, and the family were only landed there once the priority objectives of establishing two Tabarin bases was achieved.
 On 3 February 1944 the expedition arrived at Port Foster, Deception Island.
 This being the most likely place for Argentine or German vessels to shelter, they were relieved that there were no signs of recent occupation, other than an Argentine flag painted on a fuel tank, which was promptly erased.
-Few of the buildings were inhabitable, but one of the whalers' dormitories was selected for Base B. Unloading commenced immediately and by 6 February the two ships were able to depart, leaving geologist Flett as leader of a five-man party.
+Few of the buildings were inhabitable, but one of the Hektor Station buildings was selected for Base B. Unloading commenced immediately and by 6 February the two ships were able to depart, leaving geologist Flett as leader of a five-man party.

 The expedition sailed for Hope Bay, arriving on 7 February, to find that the approach to the bay from Antarctic Sound was through a 10-mile wide band of pack ice.
 This posed a risk to the safety of the Fitzroy, which was not ice-strengthened in any way.
 William Scoresby proceeded through the sea ice and landed a reconnoitering party, but, though urged to follow, the Fitzroy's captain, Keith Pitt, and Captain David Roberts (a representative of the Falkland Islands Company), decided they could not risk the ship.
 The following day the attempt was reluctantly abandoned and the decision made to proceed south-west along the coast of the Antarctic Peninsula in search of an alternative mainland site.
 Due to thick fog, it was not until 10 February that the ships left Bransfield Strait and began the search.
 With Fitzroy now running low on coal and no suitable landing site having been found, Marr agreed that the expedition should make for Port Lockroy, Wiencke Island, a well known safe harbour with several low rocky islets where the base could be built.
 The two vessels arrived there on the afternoon of 11 February.

 Although long-used by ships visiting the area, Port Lockroy's location restricted the range of scientific activities possible because the Gerlache Strait rarely froze, so cutting off access to the mainland.
 In addition, as an island location, it was inferior to Hope Bay, on the Peninsula mainland, from the perspective of strengthening British sovereignty, though this was somewhat mitigated by it being so well known.
 Both these factors added to the pressure Marr was under.
-Nevertheless, a site for the hut was chosen on Goudier Island and Base A was established, discharging cargo beginning at once.
+Nevertheless, a site for the hut was chosen on Goudier Island, Base A was established, and discharging of cargo began at once.
 Signs of Argentine territorial claims left by Primero de Mayo were removed.